How Much Does a Chimney Cap Cost to Install?

 Chimney Cap Installation: DIY vs. Hiring a Professional

-Some homeowners may wonder if they can install a chimney cap themselves.
+Some homeowners may wonder if they can learn how to install a chimney cap themselves.
 While the process of placing and securing the chimney cap is not all that difficult, accessing the chimney is another story.
 Most chimneys are hard to reach and require ladders or even scaffolding to create a safe work surface.
 Additionally, if a chimney cap is not installed correctly, the chimney may not exhaust properly.
 Trapping smoke in a chimney can lead to carbon monoxide inhalation or even chimney fires.

 Chimney cap replacement is no DIY job